Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

-In QHT we are given a specific alternative hypothesis $\rho$ and error probability $\alpha_0$ and are interested in finding the minimal type-II error probability.
-In this example, we pick $\theta_0 = \pi / 3$, $\phi_0=-\pi/2$ and set the type-I error probability to $\alpha_0 = 1-p_A= 0.1$.
-For this choice of states, we obtain an expression for the eigenvector $\ket{\eta_1}$ given by
+{\it Hypothesis testing view.} In QHT, we are given a specific alternative hypothesis $\rho$ and error probability $\alpha_0$ and are interested in finding the minimal type-II error probability.
+In this example, we pick $\theta_0 = \pi / 3$, $\phi_0=\pi/6$ for the alternative state and set the type-I error probability to $\alpha_0 = 1-p_{\mathrm{A}}= 0.1$.
+These states are graphically represented on the Bloch sphere in FIG.~\ref{fig:bloch_sphere}.
+We note that, for this choice of states, we obtain an expression for the eigenvector $\ket{\eta_1}$ given by

 which yields the type-II error probability